Current Programs

 Collaborative Group Residencies (making your art with your collaborators or in community with your art pals)

-Workshop offerings on our Campus (art, material-making or ecology-related courses for the general public)
+Workshop Offerings on our Campus (art classes, material-making or ecology-related courses for the general public)

 Institutional Collaborations (local venue with a need to host a visiting performer?
 Collaborative residency, exhibition or workshop idea?)